Frequently Asked Question

 - Use the same

-for the same physical stop location across all trips. - Avoid creating duplicate stop records for the same location under different IDs unless they truly represent different physical stops (e.g., different platforms).
+stop_idfor the same physical stop location across all trips. - Avoid creating duplicate stop records for the same location under different IDs unless they truly represent different physical stops (e.g., different platforms).

 Why it matters: eTransit builds a unified stop list per route.
 Duplicate stop IDs can result in broken timetables or mismatched data on maps and stop pages.